On The Road Price:

 With a personal contract hire agreement you take control of a vehicle for a contractual period – usually referred to as the ‘lease period’.
 You will make fixed monthly payments for the duration of the contract – when the contract expires you will simply return the vehicle and take out a new personal contract hire lease.
 PCH means you never have to worry about resale values of your vehicle.

 Call us for more details

-AMG floormats, Tinted glass, ABS with Brake Assist, Adaptive damping system, Bluetooth interface for hands free telephone, Speed sensitive steering, Closing aid for boot/doors, Outside temperature gauge...
+AMG floormats, Heated windscreen wash system, ABS with Brake Assist, Adaptive damping system, Bluetooth interface for hands free telephone, Speed sensitive steering, Closing aid for boot/doors, Outside temperature gauge...

 Insurance groups range from 1 to 50 and dictates the cost of the vehicles insurance.
 The higher the group, the higher the insurance will be for the vehicle.